 Adoboloco sauces have been on the top of my list since Martha brought some into the office and shared a sample with me.
 My husband receives bottles of hot sauce as gifts all the time, most brandishing flame-covered labels and punny titles (usually featuring the word “ass.”)
 The worst are bland or overdeliver on pure heat and obliterate every other flavor.
 The best add complex notes and a slow burn to every bite.
 Adoboloco does just that.
 We tried all of the original versions including the fruity pineapple and chile pepper water.
 But our favorite, by far, is the Hamajang made with ghost peppers roasted over kiawe wood in a brick oven.
 The result is a smoky heat that enhances everything from eggs to bloody marys, and even works well mixed with mayonnaise for quick budget aioli to spread on everything.

-Tim Parsons, who has been known around Kīhei as the hot-sauce guy, is the man behind Adoboloco.
+Tim Parsons, known around Kīhei as the hot-sauce guy, is the man behind Adoboloco.
 He started by playing with the jalapeños his kids grew for home-school science class.
 The graphic designer experimented with a few sauces for family dinners.
 Soon friends wanted bottles of their own and it started selling out at the neighborhood swap meet.

 Hot sauces range from $9.99 to $14.99.
 Available at various stores and adoboloco.com.